bterwijn/memory_graph/README.md

 - ***memory_graph.config.max_string_length*** : int
   - The maximum length of strings shown in the graph.
 Longer strings will be truncated.

-- ***memory_graph.config.no_reference_types*** : dict
+- ***memory_graph.config.not_node_types*** : set
   - Holds all types for which no seperate node is drawn but that instead are shown as elements in their parent Node.
-It maps each type to a function that determines how it is visualized.

 - ***memory_graph.config.no_child_references_types*** : set
   - The set of key_value types that don't draw references to their direct childeren but have their children shown as elements of their node.